johuruljoy69/airbnb-project/README.md

-# Airbnb | International Hotel booking Website
+# Airbnb | International Hotel Booking Website
 ## Live link: https://airbnb-project-d0c40.web.app/

 ## Features
-1. This website will be access Admins/Hosts, Customers/users
+1. This website will be accessed by Admins/Hosts, Customers/users
-2. Hosts manage their uploading hotel information
+2. Hosts manage their uploading of hotel information
 3. Hosts can update and delete their Hotel information data
-4. Customers can choose and reserve their selected hotel in the website
+4. Customers can choose and reserve their selected hotel on the website
-5. Customers get access his/her dashboard when sign/login
+5. Customers get access his/her dashboard when sign/log in
 6. After Payment Customer can show payment history and booking hotel room information

 ## Technology used